cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 ### Testing middleware

 Testing middleware employs the `createMiddlewareHandlerContext` function to mock out the `MiddlewareHandlerContext` used in a middleware handler.
-Here's what a test would look like for the [middleware in this repo](https://github.com/cdoremus/deno-blog/blob/main/routes/_middleware.ts);
+Here's what the code and a test would look like for the [middleware in this repo](https://github.com/cdoremus/deno-blog/blob/main/routes/_middleware.ts);
 ```ts
 // _middleware.ts
 import { MiddlewareHandlerContext } from "$fresh/server.ts";